 This could hypnotize you.
-Indeed, it is meant to so just let your mind float.
-Below you will find the player with the streaming from NASA’s ISS (International Space Station).
+Indeed, it is meant to, so just let your mind float.
+Below you will find the player with ‘Earthbound‘ by Seán Doran, a real-time video reconstruction of time-lapse photography taken from NASA’s ISS (International Space Station).
+Check out Seán’s channel for more stunning content.
 I invite you to tune into those images and then press play to listen to Perpetuum.

 Dive Into The Matter

 We often focus our attention on what happens on the Earth’s surface, but sometimes it is good to change perspective in order to better understand concepts.

 As mentioned in Episode 0, what was always missing were human eyes that got far enough away so that the planet’s entire, 360-degree face fit into a frame.
 Once we had that perspective, thanks to The Blue Marble, we saw our world anew: a tiny, fragile bauble in an infinity of blackness, something manifestly worth taking better care of.

 Observing our planet from the outside gives us the ability to monitor phenomena that would be difficult to understand otherwise.
 Only by becoming fully aware of what is happening, and only by intervening with unified global actions that engage all of us individually, can we think of solving this problem.
 Political and social skepticism about climate change is embarrassing and unacceptable.
 The only way to combat this epidemic of misinformation is to actually inform oneself and others.